This blog was updated in May 2020.

 - The Internet’s answer to Microsoft’s staple program PowerPoint is SlideShare.
-SlideShare allows slideshows to be embedded directly into blog posts.
-You can also easily take PowerPoint files and turn them into files usable by SlideShare.
+SlideShare allows you to embed slideshows directly into blog posts.
+You can also easily take PowerPoint files and turn them into files that SlideShare can use.

-- You can also repurpose the above slideshows into articles.
-Basically anything can be turned into another form of content.
+- You can repurpose the above slideshows into articles.
+Basically, you can turn anything into another form of content.
 This is called content repurposing, and it’s your best friend as a business.

 - Don’t be afraid to cross over into a new medium, either.
-The content you have that’s text based?
+The content you have that’s text-based?
 Make a video out of it.
 Have a video you’ve already made?
 Turn that into an article.
-You can essentially make a list of all the possible mediums you want to use and mark off all the forms of one content piece you have.
-You can also easily shoot a quality video with a smart phone; no expensive equipment necessary.
+You can essentially make a list of all the possible media you want to use and mark off all the forms of one content piece you have.
+You can also easily shoot a quality video with a smartphone — no expensive equipment necessary.

-- If you have a topic that isn’t in-depth enough for an article?
-Create blurbs and summaries out of them.
-Has it already been mentioned you should be repurposing content?
+- If you have a topic that isn’t in-depth enough for an article, create blurbs and summaries out of it.
+(Has it already been mentioned you should be repurposing content?)

-- This can also be a useful strategy to use when compiling resources from others.
+- This can also be a useful strategy when compiling resources from others.
 If you network with other businesses, share the love by compiling lists of their content and posting about them.

 - Don’t be afraid to get negative and use some fighting words.
 Do a comparison piece showing off how you match up to your competitors.
 It’s risky, but it can pay off.

-- Infographics and statistics posts are also great ways to bring in traffic leads.
+- Infographics and statistics are powerful ways to bring in traffic leads.
 It’s proven that audience members love facts, so build some posts based around stats that center on your business ideologies and purpose.

 - Consumers like to click on links that keep them updated.
 Post content related to the future of your business area and how you can stay innovative in your field.